reeawnc/cloudflare/demos/remote-mcp-server-descope-auth/README.md

 You've now connected to your MCP server from a remote MCP client.
 You can pass in a bearer token like mentioned above.

-## Connect Claude Desktop to your remote MCP server

-TODO: We need to support arbitrary headers to the `mcp-remote` proxy

 ## Debugging

 Should anything go wrong it can be helpful to restart Claude, or to try connecting directly to your